ChainAgnostic/namespaces/mina/caip2.md

 An identifier for a Mina chain consists of the namespace prefix "mina:" followed by human readable reference identifying each network.
 These identifiers may be extended to include codenames and prefixed to include the type of network.
 These names are separated by "-".

-The type of network will be:
+The type of network may be:
 - devnet, indicating a stable copy of the network used for developer testing.
 - testnet, indicating a less stable copy of the network where new features can be deployed and tested.